bible-technology/scribe-docs/docs/autographa-live/Part-1/FAQ/p1-3-8-how-report-issue.md

 ---
-id: How do I report an issue.md
+id: p1-3-8-how-report-issue.md
 sidebar_label: How do I report an issue?
+title: How do I report an issue?
 ---

-# How do I report an issue?

 To report an issue, go to https://github.com/friendsofagape/autographa-live/issues and create a new issue.
 To report an issue through an email, use (email ID)